tummychow/pallor/README.md

 ## Design

 pallor is a dark low-constrast color scheme with an especially pale background (`#383838`).
 In this regard, it is heavily derivative of [zenburn](http://slinky.imukuppi.org/zenburnpage/).
 If you like zenburn's "alien fruit salad" feel, you might also find pallor appealing.
 Where zenburn has a lot of yellows and oranges, I generally prefer a lot of blues and greens, so pallor's look is slightly cooler in temperature.
+See [COLORS.md](COLORS.md) for more details on the pallor colors.

 pallor aims for as few colors as possible (as of writing, there are only five non-gray foreground colors).
 This ensures that the colors are easy to distinguish.
 One of the things I didn't like about zenburn was that there were a lot of colors that were really similar.
 If they weren't side by side, I wouldn't have been able to tell them apart, so the distinction between them became meaningless. pallor tries to make this a complete non-issue.